 Once installed, Fraps will automatically sneak into your task bar.
 If you want to change its settings, right-click on the Icon and select Settings on the pop-up menu — the Fraps icon resembles a monitor with a yellow 99.
 Otherwise, just game on!

 Any game you play from here on out will have a yellow number displayed in the corner of your screen.
 That number represents your game’s current frame rate.

-Once you exit the game, however, the Fraps FPS counter can behave erratically.
+Once you exit the game, however, the Fraps counter can behave erratically.
 Although the issue usually doesn’t appear in Windows, at times it will pop up.
-If you want to close it while not playing games, right-click on the icon and select Exit Fraps on the pop-up menu.
-You can start it again by locating it on the Start Menu, or by typing Fraps in the taskbar search field.
+If you want to close it while not playing games, right-click on the Icon and select Exit Fraps on the pop-up menu.
+You can start it again by locating it on the Start Menu or by typing Fraps in the task bar search field.

 MSI is one of the more popular gaming brands on the market.
 The company manufactures motherboards, peripherals, desktops, laptops, and add-in graphics cards.
 MSI Afterburner is a free tool that essentially complements its graphics cards, allowing customers to overclock them for better performance.
 But it also includes an on-screen display that can show your minimum and maximum frame rates.

 To enable the frame rate counter, click the gear icon located under Fan Speed to open the app’s settings.
 Next, with the MSI Afterburner properties window now on your screen, select the Monitoring tab.